BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Active-Transportation-Plan-Data-Development/README.md

 2. Review facilities that cross jurisdictional boundaries, edit line ends to connect to facilities in adjacent jurisdictions
 3. Map class attributes from jurisdiction class to a standardized classification using only numeric values.
 If class stored in a single column, separate class into existing or planned class columns based on a status column if present.
 Otherwise if an existing and planned / proposed class column already exists, add those values to the existing and planned class columns. ([See Regional Bikeway Network Schema](#regional-bikeway-network-schema))
 	- [Bike Network Data Cleanup Notebook](Bike_Network_Data_Cleanup.ipynb )
 4. Conflate each bike facility dataset with Travel Model II Network, and perform post-processing cleanup on datasets.
+For more information on Shared Streets Referencing, check out their documentation [here](https://github.com/sharedstreets/sharedstreets-ref-system)
 	- [Conflation Scripts](conflation_scripts)

 ## Results

 ## Related Work